 - Loitering, excessive non-work related visiting, or deliberate inattention to duties during work hours including but not limited to utilizing social media, Pinterest, etc.

 - Failure to perform required/assigned work duties and/or incompetence

-- Being absent for three or more days without notification or permission (also referred to as voluntary quitting or job abandonment)
+- Being absent for two or more days without notification or permission (also referred to as voluntary quitting or job abandonment)

 - Sleeping while on duty

 - Violation of other rules or policies not specifically listed

 - Being dishonest or uncooperative during district investigations

 While the following progressive discipline process is used as a general guideline when administering discipline for minor infractions, the seriousness of each individual infraction will determine which level of discipline is administered up to and including termination.
 The district reserves the right to skip any level, as deemed appropriate.

 - Third Offense: Final written warning, may be accompanied by unpaid suspension up to five days and/or termination

 - Performance Improvement Plan (Optional)